tinkertanker/pxt-iot-environment-kit/README.md

 Environment_IoT package is developed under the cooperation of [ELECFREAKS](https://www.elecfreaks.com/), [CLSAAROOM](http://www.classroom.com.hk/) and [TINKERCADEMY](https://tinkercademy.com/).

-Environment_IoT能监测各种环境数据，如温度、湿度、风速、光照强度、噪音、灰尘、PM2.5等等。并且能通过ESP8266 serial wifi module将这些环境数据上传至thingspeak IoT服务器。 This package uploads data to THINGSPEAK IOT through [ESP8266 serial wifi module](http://www.elecfreaks.com/estore/esp8266-serial-wifi-module.html).
+Environment IoT Kit can detect all kinds of environment data like temperature, humidity,wind speed, light intensity, noise, dust, PM2.5 and so on.
+Besides, you can upload these environment data to thingspeak IoT server through [ESP8266 serial wifi module](http://www.elecfreaks.com/estore/esp8266-serial-wifi-module.html).

 Before start, you have to register an account of [thinkspeak](https://thingspeak.com/).